RISQS Newsletter - May 2022

-As a result of these concerns, the scope was separated from the ‘Industry Minimum Requirements (IMR)’ into Module 1 ‘Core’ and Module 2 ‘CDM’ to ensure all Suppliers who discharge duties under the Regulations undertake an assurance audit due to the increased risk the services present.
+As a result, the scope was separated from the ‘Industry Minimum Requirements (IMR)’ into Module 1 ‘Core’ and Module 2 ‘CDM’ to ensure all suppliers who discharge duties under the Regulations undertake an assurance audit due to the increased risk the services present.

-As the audit requirement will impact some suppliers for the first time, it is the intention of the RSSB to introduce a 6-month compliance date to allow suppliers time to either streamline their services, to meet their actual capabilities (that is to say remove the code from their offering) or prepare for an audit for the CORE and CDM module.
+As the audit requirement will impact some suppliers for the first time, it is RSSB intention to introduce a six-month compliance date.
+This will provide suppliers time to either streamline their services, to meet their actual capabilities (that is to say remove the code from their offering) or prepare for an audit for the CORE and CDM module.

-On the confirmed compliance date (will be announced shortly), suppliers with RICCL that have changed from verifiable to auditable will fall into the following categories:
+On the confirmed compliance date (which will be announced shortly), suppliers with RICCL that have changed from verifiable to auditable will fall into the following categories:

-- Audit required: For organisations who do not have a live auditable module in place (i.e., no sentinel module or have no auditable codes), they will need to prepare for a first-time audit and book in with the Scheduling team if they wish to continue to hold the newly changed RICCL after the compliance date.
+- Audit required: Organisations who do not have a live auditable module in place (i.e., no sentinel module or have no auditable codes), will need to prepare and book in a first-time audit with the Scheduling team if they wish to continue to hold the newly changed RICCL after the compliance date.